gbzarelli/gophertalk/README.md

 ### Client

-The client just connect in the server and login with a uniq username, there is no autentication.
+The client just connect in the server (informed when start) and login with an uniq username, there is no authentication.
 If the username was exists in the server, its reject and asked to reconnect.

-The client can talk with all people in the server or a specific
+The client can talk with all people in the server or a specific user defined by command

 #### Commands: